nidhish-srivastava/InterviewVerse/README.md

 * Used MERN stack and involves typical CRUD functionality but solves the problem effectively

-* THIS FEATURE CURRENTLY NOT WORKING -:( COOL FEATURE : You can ask GPT for solutions to your mistakes that you have mentioned ( model : text-davinci-003 )
+* THIS FEATURE CURRENTLY NOT WORKING -:( You can ask GPT for solutions to your mistakes that you have mentioned ( model : text-davinci-003 )